mahreenasama/repo-visibility-manager/README.md

 GitHub Actions spins up a runner and installs GitHub CLI
         │
         ▼
-GitHub CLI authenticates using a PAT stored in Secrets
+GitHub CLI authenticates using a Personal Access Token (PAT) stored in Secrets
         │
         ▼
 gh repo list  →  fetches all repos matching the source visibility